 Video showing how to remove ransomware virus using "Safe Mode with Command Prompt" and "System Restore":

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of MoneyPak virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of MoneyPak virus.

 Other tools known to remove MoneyPak virus: